Anxiety Before Your Period: Managing Fluctuating Hormones

 Getty/Vadym Pastukh

 You might not be able to take a break from work or other obligations.
 However, prioritizing mental and physical rest may result in a better overall premenstrual experience.
 Hobbies and activities to consider during this period can include resting, reading, indulging in self-care, and allowing yourself to relax as much as possible.
-Finding repose in “safe” or comfortable, familiar environments can put you at ease, even if you are experiencing symptoms of nervousness.
+Finding repose in “safe” or comfortable, familiar environments can put you at ease, even if you are experiencing symptoms of nervousness and mood swings.

 Making a habit of meditation and breathwork can help reduce symptoms of nervousness and anxiety disorders that may be brought on by your menstrual period.
 A simple way to begin may be by closing your eyes and focusing on your breath, even if only for a few minutes.
 Doing this can help you embrace a mindset of acceptance and mindfulness while actively offering you the opportunity to take your mind off your discomfort.